Ceramic Dictionary

 Water is used when the glaze-base is very dry, doing this helps the paintbrush to move smoothly and not take off the base.

 Banding Bars are to support your hand while drawing or painting lines round jars, plates or lids.
-It should be made of a strong metal, be high enough to decorate the largest pieces you work with and should not move with the pressure of working.
+The bar should be made of a strong metal, be high enough to decorate the largest pieces you work with and should not move with the pressure of working.
 The bottom end has a clamp so it can be attached tightly to the edge of a table.

-es: BANDAS (c) Con caballete
+es: BANDAS (3) Con caballete en cerámica.

 Banding with a bridge.
-To make a bridge, put a bar of wood over two supports.
-When working on a plate or a lid, the bridge must be the height of the wheel plus the object being decorated, and for jars, it should be the same height as the lines that are to be painted around them.
-Put the wheel with the plate half way under the bridge, rest your right hand on the wood to steady it and turn the wheel.
+To make a bridge put a bar of wood over two supports.
+When working on a plate or a lid the bridge must be the height of the wheel plus the object being decorated, and for jars it should be the same height as the lines that are to be painted around them.
+Put the wheel with the plate halfway under the bridge, rest your right hand on the wood to steady it and turn the wheel.
 Put the jar on the wheel, build the bridge up to the height needed and band round the jar.

-ca: BANDES (d) A mà
+ca: BANDAT (4) A mà en ceràmica.

-es: BANDAS (d) A mano
+es: BANDAS (4) A mano en cerámica.

 Banding by hand.
 Hold the neck of the wheel with your left hand and the tool with your right one at the required height and rest your arm against the edge of the table, to steady it.
-Turn the wheel, with the brush touching the pot, until the line has gone right round and joins the starting point.
+Turn the wheel with the brush touching the pot until the line has gone right round and joins the starting point.

-es: BANDAS (e) Lápiz
+es: BANDAS (5) Lápiz para cerámica.

 Read more about: Line – Drawing

-es: BANDAS (f) Con torno de sobremesa
+es: BANDAS (6) Con torno de sobremesa en cerámica.

-Note: I have been told there are electric banding wheels, I have never seen one, and most probably they are privately made.
-Read more about: Wheel (c) Hand wheel
+Note: I have been told there are electric banding wheels, I have never seen one and most probably they are privately made.

 ca: CARBONAT DE BARI